SushiLab/mVIRs/README.md

 If you use ORP_FINDER in a published work, please cite:

-Mirjam Zuend, Hans-Joachim Ruscheweyh, Shinichi Sunagawa.
-"FUNKY READS BY MIRJAM"
+`Mirjam Zuend, Hans-Joachim Ruscheweyh, Shinichi Sunagawa.
+"Measures of activity, genomic location and replication mode of gut microbial phages by high throughput sequencing"`